-Fort Wayne Parks and Recreation Department has become one of only 54 park systems in the country to receive national accreditation from the Commission for Accreditation of Park and Recreation Agencies (CAPRA).
+Fort Wayne Parks and Recreation Department became one of only 54 park systems in the country to receive national accreditation from the Commission for Accreditation of Park and Recreation Agencies (CAPRA).
 The announcement was made October 12th, 2004 at the National Recreation and Parks Association’s national congress.
 Ten years later, The Fort Wayne Parks & Recreation Department received their 10 year Accreditation at the Best of the Best Ceremony in Charlotte, North Carolina at the National Recreation & Park Association (NRPA) 2014 Congress and Exposition.
 Currently there are 135 accredited park and recreation agencies in the United States.

-National accreditation requires parks and recreation departments to engage in a two-year self-assessment and peer review process.
-Agencies must respond to 156 standards in 10 categories that represent elements of effective and efficient operations.
+National accreditation requires parks and recreation departments to engage in a self-assessment and peer review process.
+Agencies must respond to over 150 standards in 10 categories that represent elements of effective and efficient operations.

-CAPRA implemented its standards in 1989 as a blend for academic and practitioner benchmarking.
+CAPRA implemented its original standards in 1989 as a blend for academic and practitioner benchmarking.
 These professional practices have helped raise the quality of parks and recreation departments nationwide.
 In 2014 the Fifth Edition was released.

 Accredited agencies are located throughout the United States -- from Texas to Wisconsin, and from the state of Washington to Rhode Island.
 For more information, visit www.nrpa.org.